Tiinusen/SjoboMod/README.md

 It's needed for the Intellisense (auto completion to work)

-It's also highly recommended that you install the recommended VSCode extensions provided with the Workspace, it will aid with auto completition and working with this repository in general.
+It's also highly recommended that you install the recommended VSCode extensions provided with the Workspace, it will aid with auto completion and working with this repository in general.

 ### First time
 If you just cloned this repository and haven't done this step before, then you should run the "**Setup**" VSCode task,